Go Back Go Back

 “This clinic offers services like immunization, antenatal clinics, family planning, and testing for STIs (sexually transmitted infections) and HIV,” said Constance Mataire, Sister-in-Change at Tariro clinic.
 “People can access these services freely and this has [made] a difference to the community.”

 The centre is making a concerted effort to offer integrated services that meet the needs of all.
-“We are going to reengineer our process to integrate all our services to ensure that all groups of people, such as young people or sex workers, are not being discriminated against or being left behind when it comes to access to sexual and reproductive health services,” said Dr. Collen Nyatsambo, District Medical Officer for Harare South, Harare.
+“We are going to reengineer our process to integrate all our services to ensure that all groups of people, such as young people or sex workers, are not being discriminated against or being left behind when it comes to access to sexual and reproductive health services,” said Dr. Nyatsambo, District Medical Officer for Harare South, Harare.

 Providing youth-friendly services